mwfj/CMU_15213_CSAPP3E_Lab/IO_And_FileSystem/README.md

 + `/boot/vmlinuz-3.13.0-55-generic`(kernel image)
 + `/proc` (kernel data structures)

-This elegant mapping of files allows the Linux kernel to export a simple, low-level application interface, known as Unix I/O, that enables all input and output to be performed in a uniform and consisent way:
+This elegant mapping of files allows the Linux kernel to export a simple, low-level application interface, known as Unix I/O, that enables all input and output to be performed in a uniform and consisent way.

+## 2. The File System Interface

-### 1.1 Opening Files: `open()`
+### 2.1 Opening Files: `open()`

 An application announces its intention to access an I/O by asking the kernel to open the corresponding file.